aiven/devportal/docs/tools/aiven-console/howto/create-accounts.rst

 #.
 If you want to invite admin users to the organization, set the toggle to **Yes** and enter their email addresses.
 They will receive an email invitation with a confirmation link.

-   .. important:: When admin users accept the invitation, they are added to the default team that has full control over the organization and the projects assigned to it.
+   .. important:: Admin users have full control over the organization and the projects assigned to it after they accept the invitation,.

 #.
 Click **Create organization**.

-The **Admin** page opens, where you can add organizational units, and manage teams, projects, and other settings.
+The **Admin** page opens, where you can add organizational units, and manage groups, projects, and other settings.